ossf/fuzz-introspector/oss_fuzz_integration/README.md

 oss-fuzz images.
 The reason we have to rebuild the images is we need to make a small patch to Clang due to the following issue: https://reviews.llvm.org/D77704

+In order to use the OSS-Fuzz integration you must have Docker installer, as this is a requirement for OSS-Fuzz itself.

 ## Build the patched OSS-Fuzz
 From within this directory, run the command:
 ```